chicagopython/code-of-conduct/code-of-conduct.md

 # Code of Conduct

-The Chicago Python User Group(ChiPy) community is made up of active members from the greater Chicago-land areas and Alumni from around the globe with a diverse set of skills, personalities, and experiences.
-It is through these differences that our community experiences great successes and continued growth.
-When you're working with members of the community, we encourage you to follow these guidelines which help steer our interactions and strive to keep Python a positive, successful, and growing community.
+The Chicago Python User Group(ChiPy) community is made up of active members from the greater Chicago-land areas and participating virtually with a diverse set of skills, personalities, and experiences.
+It is through this diversity that our community experiences great successes and continued growth.

 We value the participation of each member of the Python community and want all participants to have an enjoyable and fulfilling experience.
 Accordingly, all